StarlingUAS/example_python_controller/README.md

 ## Fenswood Scenario Example Controller

 An example controller is provided which attempts to solve the Fenswood Scenario target landing problem in [FenswoodScenario](https://github.com/StarlingUAS/FenswoodScenario).

 To run the fenswood ardupilot example controller, first start up the fenswood scenario simulation compose file for your particular operating system.

 Then, the fenswood compose file will start the example fenswood controller.
 ```bash
 docker-compose -f docker-compose.fenswood.ap.yaml up
 ```

-As described above, if you are running on linux you may need to specify `STARLING_NETWORK_MODE='host'` before running `up`.

 The controller simply follows a trajectory, specified by a set of hardcoded points within the controller.

 ## Example Python Controller